-Montréal’s event and festival scene is out-of-this world.
-Think: circuses in the streets, high-speed car races, raves in an actual igloo, and neon lights lighting up the entire city.
-If you’re planning a trip and looking for a rockin’ Montréal itinerary, look no further.
+Montréal’s event scene is out of this world.
+Think: circuses in the streets, high-speed car races, igloo raves, and neon lights illuminating the entire city.
+If you’re planning a trip and looking for a rockin’ Montréal itinerary, look no further than this list.
 There are endless things to do in Montréal for the event-fiend and festival-goer.
-So check in to your budget-friendly penthouse (we see you, Airbnb Montréal) and get ready to explore 24 of the best Montréal events and festivals in the heart of the city.
+So, check into your budget-friendly penthouse (we see you, Montreal Airbnbs) and get ready to explore 24 of the best Montréal events and festivals in the heart of the city.

 January Events in Montréal